lukeocodes/auth0-blog/_posts/2018-04-16-react-express-and-material-ui-in-the-wild.markdown

 * You'll be returned to the home screen.

   * Open the database you just created.
-Note the URL shown (or where to find it), as you'll need it later.
+Note the URL shown here (or where to go find it), as you'll need it later.

   ![Open your new database and note the URL](https://cdn.auth0.com/blog/react-express-and-material-ui-in-the-wild/open-the-database-and-note-the-url.png)